-Philip Hobbs is Chief Producer for Linn Records Ltd. He has worked as a recording engineer and producer for more than 30 years.
+Philip Hobbs (UK) is Chief Producer for Linn Records Ltd. He has worked as a recording engineer and producer for more than 30 years.
 He has recorded many of the world’s leading artists and ensembles, from Jon Lord and Sir Paul McCartney to Richard Rodney Bennet and Kenny Barron, but a great deal of his work has been in the area of historically informed performance, and he has enjoyed long collaborations with many renowned ensembles including The Dunedin Consort, The Tallis Scholars and Phantasm.

-His recent projects include Handel’s La Resurrezione with The English Concert under Harry Bicket, Bach Cantatas BWV 32,82 & 106 with John Butt and the Dunedin Consort and Das Wohltemperierte Klavier book II with Trevor Pinnock.
+His recent projects include Handel’s La Resurrezione with The English Concert under Harry Bicket, Bach Cantatas BWV 32,82 & 106 with John Butt and The Dunedin Consort and Das Wohltemperierte Klavier book II with Trevor Pinnock.
 In 2020 he was appointed Visiting Professor of Recording at the Royal Academy of Music.

 Elizabeth Kenny (UK) is one of Europe’s leading lute players.
 Her playing has been described as “incandescent” (Music and Vision), “radical” (The Independent on Sunday) and “indecently beautiful” (Toronto Post).
 As well as an extensive discography of duo and chamber collaborations, she has played with many of the world’s best period instrument groups, including extended spells with Les Arts Florissants and the Orchestra of the Age of Enlightenment.
 Kenny has an interest in seventeenth century music which she pursues with her group Theatre of the Ayre.